QGreenland-Net/argo-exploration/README.md

 * <https://github.com/akuity/awesome-argo>

+#### NOTE:

-#### NOTE: This is an exploratory repository so not everything is expected to work perfectly.
+This is an exploratory repository so not everything is expected to work perfectly.
 The medium-workflow and lessons learned will be moved into [ogdc-runner](https://github.com/QGreenland-Net/ogdc-runner) and [ogdc-recipes](https://github.com/QGreenland-Net/ogdc-recipes).
+Additionally, helm of the workflow is [here](https://github.com/rushirajnenuji/dataone-gse/blob/feature-argo-helm/scripts/workflows/ice_basins_workflow.py).